Video Game Addiction · Active Litigation

 Microsoft reported that Halo Infinite attracted over 20 million players within its first month.
 The free-to-play model was explicitly designed to maximize the size of the player base, which in turn maximized the number of potential microtransaction customers — including children.

-What Makes Halo Addictive?
+What Made Halo Compulsive?

 Free-to-play multiplayer that removes all barriers to entry, making it easy for children of any age to download and start playing without a parent's knowledge or a purchase.
 The game is available on Xbox consoles and PC, and requires only a free Microsoft account.